kskim-phd/AI_vs_FS/README.md

 tensorflow

 ## Multi view dataset
-Please send me a request email (kskim.doc@gmail.com) for that inference sample data (As this work is under review, so it is open to reviewers only)
+Please request an email (kskim.doc@gmail.com) for the inference sample data (as this work is under review, it is open to reviewers only).

 ## Prepare environment and data:
-Instructions to how to run FreeSurfer is upload in FS_readme.txt
+Instructions on how to run FreeSurfer are uploaded in FS_readme.txt

 Set segmentation file into 'folder_number'_seg

 ## V-Net
-VNET_readme.txt 를 읽어주세요.

-VNET 은 Freesurfer skull striped 볼륨을 인풋으로 이용하여 스크립트 Freesurfer.py, nii_to_pickle.py를 통해 피클로 된 label, GT을 획득합니다.

-python main_vnet.py 를 통해 논문에 기술한 실험 학습 및 평가를 실시한다.

-V-Net은 GPU 및 CPU 의 평가를 진행하며 각각의 평가 시간을 출력한다.
+Please read VNET_readme.txt to run the V-Net code.

+Using skull-striped volume from FreeSurfer as input for V-Net, we obtained the label and GT in pickle format through FreeSurfer.py, nii_to_pkl.py.

+With the command 'python main_vnet.py,' the model training and evaluation described in the article are conducted.

+V-Net conducts the evaluation using GPU and CPU and presents the processing time for each frameworks.

 ## UNETR
-UNETR_readme.txt 를 읽어주세요.

-UNETR 은 Image_Tr 및 Image_Ts 폴더를 만들어 label, GT 를 불러옵니다.

-python main_unetr 를 실행하여 학습을 진행한뒤

-python eval_unetr 를 실행하여 평가를 진행합니다.

-UNETR은 GPU 및 CPU 의 평가를 진행하며 각각의 평가 시간을 출력한다.
+After running V-Net, please read UNETR_readme.txt